GV94/react-interview/readme.md

 - It should return a function that lets you trigger a new search based on the current search query
 - It should return a variable that holds the latest search results

-## Step 8: useEffects
+## Step 7: useEffects

 Use the useEffect hook to fetch the list of movies when the search query changes.

+## Step 8: Refs

+Use a ref to keep track of the value of the search box, instead of state, while maintaining the current functionality of the application.

+**Functionality added in [step 7](#step-7-useeffects) does not have to be maintained.**

 ## Bonus:

-- Implement pagination
 - Use React Router to create a separate `MovieDetail` route, where the details of a single movie should be displayed.
 - Use a "loader component" to indicate when data is being fetched from the API.
+- Implement pagination
 - Use your favorite external library, like [materialize]() or [styled components]() to style the application.